The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 As far as foreign income is concerned, usually a UK non-resident is not chargeable on this income in the UK.

-However, this is not the end of the matter: the general rule on the liability to UK income tax is extended by specific anti-avoidance legislation that prevents the individual leaving the UK for a short period of time and realising income without paying UK tax.
-If these rules apply, certain types of income received during the period of non-residence are taxable in the year of return.
+However, this is not the end of the matter: the general rule on the liability to UK income tax is extended by specific anti-avoidance legislation that prevents the individual leaving the UK for a short periodof time and realising income without paying UK tax.
+If these rules apply, certain types of income received during the periodof non-residence are taxable in the year of return.
 These are known as the temporary non-residence rules and they changed with effect from 6 April 2013.
 This means that individuals leaving the UK need to be categorised depending on whether the ‘year of departure’, as defined by FA 2013, Sch 45, Part 4, is 2013/14 (or later) or a year of departure of pre-2013/14.
-You will need to keep a careful track of the dates of departure in order to apply the correct rules.

 This guidance note considers the income tax position where the individual left the UK on or after 6 April 2013.
-For details of the UK capital gains tax liability of a temporary non-resident, see the Capital gains tax on leaving the UK guidance note.
+For details of the UK capital gains tax liability of a temporary non-resident, see the UK capital gains tax liability of temporary non-residents guidance note.